berkeley-scf/tutorial-dask-future/python-dask.md

 Of course, given the lazy evaluation, this timing comparison is not just timing the actual row mean calculations.

-But this doesn't really clarify the Dask story...
+But this doesn't really clarify the story...

 ```
 import dask